As highly qualified workers meet a choice of employment options, competitive benefits packages have become par for the course.

 When a 401(k) plan includes a safe harbor provision, the employer commits to a minimum level of contribution per eligible employee.
 These contributions are immediately vested.
 In exchange, the IRS gives you a “pass” on the annual 401(k) compliance testing.

-Is A Safe Harbor Plan Right For Your Company?
+Is a Safe Harbor Plan Right for Your Company?

 A Safe Harbor retirement plan may be appropriate for your company if: